imbrish/letsencrypt/README.md

 # letsencrypt
 PHP script for automatic issuing and renewal of Let's Encrypt certificates on shared hostings.

+## Configuration

-Domains for SSL certificate should be defined in the `config.yml`
+Domains for SSL certificate should be defined in the `config.yml`:

 ```yml
 # Base directory for domain paths